 The Company applies simplified approach in calculating expected credit loss (ECL) of its receivable from tenants.
+The Company recognized allowance for credit losses and provision for credit losses amounting to \$\mathbb{P}\$52.44 million and \$\mathbb{P}\$43.90 million as of and for the year ended December 31, 2024, respectively.
+The use of ECL model is significant to our audit as it involves the exercise of significant management judgment.
 Key areas of judgment include segmenting the Company's credit risk exposures; defining default; determining assumptions to be used in the calculation; and incorporating forward-looking information (called overlays) in calculating the ECL.
 The determination of provision for credit losses for receivables from tenants, specifically, the exposure at default includes consideration of the security deposits and advance rent, and financial support and credit enhancements extended by any related party of the tenants.
-The Company recognized allowance and provision for credit losses amounting to ₱8.56 million as of and for the year ended December 31, 2023.